Vanessa Low: Sporting career

 In the build up to the 2016 Summer Paralympics in Rio, Low competed at the 2015 World Championships in Doha.
 In the 100m sprint she posted a personal best of 15.41s to win the silver medal, but it was her world record distance of 4.79m in the long jump that not only gave her the gold but also set her out as the athlete to beat at Rio.

 At the 2016 Summer Paralympics in Rio de Janeiro, Low won the gold medal with a 4.93m world record distance in the T42 long jump and a silver medal in the T42 100m competition with a personal best of 15.17s.

 At the 2019 World Para Athletics Championships in Dubai, she won the gold medal in the Women's Long Jump T61-63 with jump of 4.68m.
 It was her first major international medal representing Australia.

 Low competed for Australia at the 2020 Summer Paralympics in Tokyo.
 She won the women's T63 long jump gold medal, surpassing the previous world record three times in wet conditions, her final jump being 5.28m.

+She won the bronze medal in the Women's Long Jump T63 at the 2023 World Para Athletics Championships in Paris.
+Competing as T61 athlete, she jumped 4.90m (+1.8) in the sixth round to miss out on silver by one centimetre.
+It was her first major competition after the birth of her son Matteo.